rgriff23/rgriff23.github.io/_posts/2017-06-09-reflect-3d-points-across-plane.md

 I wrote an R script to perform this task.
 The script first estimates the saggital plane using 3 or more landmarks on the midline of the skull, then reflects the specified bilateral landmarks across this plane.
 The function requires:
 1. A matrix of 3D landmark coordinates
 2. A vector specifying at least three midline landmarks
-3. A vector specifying at least one bilateral landmark to be reflected The output is the same matrix, except the old coordinates are replaced with the reflected ones.
+3. A vector specifying at least one bilateral landmark to be reflected.
+The output is the same matrix, except the old coordinates are replaced with the reflected ones.
 Here is the function: